nikithakriz/stellar_webscrape/README.md

 ## Installation

-To install StellarWebScrape, You can install the package from `TestPyPI`:
+To install StellarWebScrape, You can install the package from `PyPI`:

 ```sh
 pip install stellar-webscrape==0.1.1